Liumouliu/OriCNN/README.md

 3. Isola, Phillip, et al. "Image-to-image translation with conditional adversarial networks."
 Proceedings of the IEEE conference on computer vision and pattern recognition.
 2017.

+# Contact

+If you have any questions, drop me an email (Liu.Liu@anu.edu.au)